fchris82/WfDockerWorkflow/docs/wf-develop-make.md

 ### `build_proxy`

-If you change something in the `nginx-reverse-proxy-package`, you have to rebuild the `nginx-reverse-proxy.dep` file.
+If you change something in the `packages/nginx-reverse-proxy`, you have to rebuild the `nginx-reverse-proxy.dep` file.
 You can do this with it.

 #### Versioning